Associate of Science in Fashion Merchandising and Design (AS)

 *

-Courses meet General Education requirements and 3 units may double count above in COS-GE.
+Course(s) meet General Education requirement and 3 units may double count above in COS-GE.

 The Associate Degree requirements include completion of the:

-1. Required major courses and restricted elective courses with a "C" or better grade in each course (required and restricted elective courses may be substituted with the approval of the Division Chair),
+1. Required Major and Restricted Elective courses with a minimum grade of "C" or better for each course (Required Major and Restricted Elective courses may be substituted with the approval of the Division Chair),

-4. A minimum of 60 units of degree applicable courses numbered 1-299, at least 12 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Associate Degree Requirements for additional details).
+3. A minimum of 60 units of degree-applicable courses numbered 001-299.
+At least 12 units must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Associate Degree Requirements for additional details).